 Unlike the traditional reverse mortgage, Reverse Mortgage (HECM) purchase loans require a down payment, which you must pay with your own cash.
 Typically, the down payment required is based on the borrower’s age.
 The older the borrower is, the lower the down payment requirement will be.
 Reverse Mortgage Purchase are subject to the same guidelines as a standard Reverse Mortgage (HECM) loan.

-Realtors – show clients how to purchase and keep money in the retirement fund! – a Reverse Mortgage used to buy a home.
+Birmingham Realtors – show clients how to purchase and keep money in the retirement fund! – a Reverse Mortgage used to buy a home.
 You may think its way to hard and takes too long, but we can close just like a traditional loan in a month!
-Scott Underwood and Reverse Mortgage Alabama can complete these loan in a month!!
+Scott Underwood and Reverse Mortgage Alabama can complete these loans in a month!!

 Reverse Mortgage Purchase is a highly successful program and provides a wonderful opportunity to people who are 62 years or older to move to a home more suitable for aging.
 Perhaps living closer to family members and services or a single level home or an active adult community will be the best choice!